magento/merchdocs/src/customers/account-dashboard-my-wish-list.md

 1. Enter the Wish List Name.

-1. If you want others to be able to see your wish list, mark the **Public Wish List** checkbox,
+1. If you want others to be able to see your wish list, select the **Public Wish List** checkbox,

 1. When complete, click <span class="btn">Save</span>.